markbeep/DCSFlightTracker/README.md

 ## How to use

+1. Head to the [releases page](https://github.com/markbeep/DCSFlightTracker/releases) and download the latest exe file.
-Make sure you're tracking your flights with Tacview ([Relevant DCS guide](https://tacview.fandom.com/wiki/User_Guide_%E2%80%93_DCS_World)).
+2. Make sure you're tracking your flights with Tacview ([Relevant DCS guide](https://tacview.fandom.com/wiki/User_Guide_%E2%80%93_DCS_World)).

-Once you have a few flights tracked, you can simply open the DCSFlightTracker, open your Tacview directory (usually located at `%USERPROFILE%/Documents/Tacview`) and click on `Analyze`.
+3. Once you have a few flights tracked, you can simply open DCSFlightTracker, open your Tacview directory (usually located at `%USERPROFILE%/Documents/Tacview`) and click on `Analyze`.

-It will take a few seconds to go through all files and parse every flight you tracked.
+4. It will take a few seconds to go through all files and parse every flight you tracked.